ElektraInitiative/libelektra/doc/decisions/base_name.md

 ## Considered Alternatives

-- restrict what `keySetBaseName` can accept has the downside that:
-  - applications would suddenly fail when trying to set some key base names -
+- restrict what `keyAddBaseName/keySetBaseName` can accept: has the downside that applications would suddenly fail when trying to set some key base names
+- have additional `keySetBaseName*` functions that make strings safe to be accepted in `keyAddBaseName/keySetBaseName`: seems to be a too big change in the storage plugins

 ## Decision

-`keySetBaseName` must be able to encode any string as base name.
+`keyAddBaseName/keySetBaseName` never fail with any argument.

 ## Rationale

-- hard to use it wrong API: having only a single function `keySetBaseName`
+- hard to use it wrong API: having only the functions `keyAddBaseName/keySetBaseName`
+- applications and storage plugins can pass any name to  `keyAddBaseName/keySetBaseName` without any further consideration

 ## Implications